Our Appointment System

 Practice Appointments

 Patient appointments are available at both Smithy Green & Bridge House.
-Our receptionist will advise the nature of the booking (telephone appointment or face-to-face) and the location of your appointment at the time of booking.
-Please note that during the Covid-19 pandemic, all appointment requests to see a doctor or advanced nurse practitioner will initially be telephone appointments and the clinician you speak to will be able to make a face to face appointment if necessary.
+We will advise the nature of the booking (telephone appointment or face-to-face) and the location of your appointment at the time of booking.

 book appointment with GP

-You are entitled to see any GP at the practice but please bear in mind that clinical demands as well as restrictions on GP availability due to annual leave, for example, may mean that we are not always able to offer an appointment with a particular doctor.
+You are entitled to request to see a specific GP but please bear in mind that clinical demands as well as restrictions on GP availability due to annual leave, for example, may mean that we are not always able to offer an appointment with a particular doctor.

 If you require an emergency appointment to be seen that day, you will generally be seen by the duty doctor or advanced nurse practitioner (who is able to prescribe).
 We will not generally be able to book emergency appointments with a particular doctor for these appointments.